JesseTG/melonds-ds/CONTRIBUTING.md

 for guidance on generating a log with RetroArch.
 Instructions may vary for other libretro frontends.

-### Traces
+### Performance Traces

 melonDS DS supports the [Tracy][tracy] frame profiler, which is a great way to diagnose performance issues.
-Having a Tracy capture can help me learn more about:

-You can take a trace with the following steps:
+You can take a trace with the following steps, including for mobile builds:

-1. Download a Tracy-enabled build of melonDS DS for your platform from the [Releases][melondsds-releases] or a GitHub Actions artifact.
+1. Download a `RelWithDebInfo` build of melonDS DS for your platform from the [Releases][melondsds-releases] and replace your installed copy of the core with it.
-   These builds have `RelWithDebInfo` in the name.
-2. Install the Tracy-enabled build of melonDS DS in place of your normal build.
-3. Download, install, and launch [Tracy][tracy].
+2. Download, install, and launch [Tracy][tracy].
-4. If you're running RetroArch on a different device than you're running Tracy, enter the device's IP address in the "client address" field.
+3. If you're running RetroArch and Tracy on different devices, enter the IP address of the device running RetroArch in the "client address" field.
-5. Launch RetroArch with the Tracy-enabled core.
+4. Start your game in RetroArch.
-   The trace will start automatically, and the Tracy window should start updating immediately.
+   The trace will start as soon as the core loads, and the Tracy window will start updating immediately.
-6. Perform the actions that you want to profile
+5. Perform the actions that you want to profile
    (i.e. do the thing that's causing the slowdown).
-7. Close RetroArch to stop the trace.
+6. Close RetroArch to stop the trace.
-8. Save the trace to a file,
+7. Save the trace to a file,
    then attach it to the relevant ticket.

 > [!NOTE]